e271828e/Flight.jl/docs/notes/design/framework_spec.md

 macro-sequence with an empty integrate).

 That needs no machinery.
-Its [diagnostic cell](#g-diagnostic-cell) (the single-writer ring each writer owns for diagnostics and heartbeat) never receives a heartbeat timestamp.
+Its [diagnostic cell](#g-diagnostic-cell) (the single-writer cell each writer owns for diagnostics and heartbeat) never receives a heartbeat timestamp.
 The cell therefore reads stale against the [§10.2][s10-2] threshold from the first frame ([§9.8][s9-8]).